Mike Belkin: Davis Cup

 Belkin first played Davis Cup for Canada in 1966 in two ties as Canada advanced to the Europe Group quarterfinals.
-Against Finland in the first round, Belkin won the second rubber over Rauno Suominen 6–1, 6–3, 3–6, 6–3.
+Against Finland in the first round, Belkin won the second rubber over Rauno Suominen.
 He also won a dead rubber as Canada defeated the Finns 4–1.
 In the next round however, Canada went up a strong French team at Roland Garros stadium.
-Belkin lost the opening rubber 1–6, 6–4, 3–6, 4–6 to François Jauffret.
+Belkin lost the opening rubber to François Jauffret.
 Belkin also lost the final, dead, rubber in 5 sets to Pierre Darmon as Canada was swept 0–5.

-The following year Belkin defeated Mike Sangster 6-2, 6-3, 3-6, 6-1 in the opening rubber against Great Britain in Europe Group first round action, played in Bournemouth on clay.
-Britain won the next four rubbers however, including the doubles 12-10 in the fifth, with Roger Taylor and Bobby Wilson overcoming Belkin and Keith Carpenter.
+The following year Belkin defeated Mike Sangster in the opening rubber against Great Britain in Europe Group first round action, played in Bournemouth on clay.
+Britain won the next four rubbers however, including the doubles 12–10 in the fifth, with Roger Taylor and Bobby Wilson overcoming Belkin and Keith Carpenter.
+In the doubles match, Belkin and Carpenter won the first two sets and led 5–2 in the third set before missing a winning volley and giving the British team a chance to recover.

 In 1968, Canada again fell at the first hurdle, losing the first round of North and Central America Semifinal action against Mexico.
-Played in Mexico City on clay, Mexico swept Canada 5-0.
-Belkin lost the second rubber 14-16, 6-4, 3-6, 3-6 to Joaquim Loyo-Mayo.
+Played in Mexico City on clay, Mexico swept Canada 5–0.
+Belkin lost the second rubber to Joaquín Loyo-Mayo.
 He again partnered Carpenter in the doubles, a match lost in straight sets.

-The following year Canada defeated the Netherlands 3-2 in the first round of Europe Group, with Belkin winning all 3 rubbers.
-In a tie played in Scheveningen, first he defeated Niklaus Fleury 6-4, 6-4, 6-0 in the second rubber.
+The following year Canada defeated the Netherlands 3–2 in the first round of Europe Group, with Belkin winning all 3 rubbers.
+In a tie played in Scheveningen, first he defeated Niklaus Fleury in the second rubber.
 He and Harry Fauquier then won the doubles rubber in four sets.
-Then, in the deciding fifth rubber, Belkin beat Jan Horduk 6-1, 6-1, 6-2.
-In the next round, Canada faced the Soviet Union, in Moscow, and lost 1-4.
-Belkin took the only rubber off the Soviets when he beat Toomas Leius 7-9, 6-3, 4-6, 6-2, 9-7.
+Then, in the deciding fifth rubber, Belkin beat Jan Horduk.
+In the next round, Canada faced the Soviet Union, in Moscow, and lost 1–4.
+Belkin took the only rubber off the Soviets when he beat Toomas Leius.
 In a fifth, dead, rubber, Belkin retired down 2 sets to Alex Metreveli.